lyuben-todorov/piko/node/docs/protocol.md

 If a node goes silent for more a number of repeated unacknowledged pings, it is removed from the cluster.

 ### State change
-A node can send a `StateChange` parcel containing its new state so that its neighbours can locally update it.
+A node can send a `StateChange` containing its new state so that its neighbours can locally update it.

+### External address query
+A node can send a `ExtAddrReq` to a neighbour to figure out the external address it's being contacted on.

 ### Protocol format
 Protocol operates under TCP.
 A protocol 'packet' is referred to as parcel.
 The encoding we're using is CBOR.